oehrlis/oci-sec-ws/lab/ex01/1x00-Exercise.md

 Press _Create_ at the bottom.

 #### Edit Visibility

 Edit created bucket by click on the three dots -> Edit Visibility.

 ![>> bucket_3](images/screenshot-cloud-guard-bucket_3.jpg)

-Change visbility to Public.
+Change visibility to Public.
 Let checkbox setting as per default.

 ![>> bucket_4](images/screenshot-cloud-guard-bucket_4.jpg)

 Press _Save Changes_ at the bottom.

 #### Verification

 The bucket is set to public and marked by a yellow triangle.

 ![>> bucket_5](images/screenshot-cloud-guard-bucket_5.jpg)

 ### Verify new Cloud Guard alert

 Verify if the public buckets is recognized by Cloud Guard.

 Cloud Guard -> Alerts -> Problems

 ![>> alert_1](images/screenshot-cloud-guard-alert_1.jpg)

 #### Remediation

 Select the alert and press _Remediate_.

 ![>> alert_2](images/screenshot-cloud-guard-alert_2.jpg)